Amelia Peabody Charitable Fund

 Social Welfare

-- Community health centers and community-based healthcare interventions
+- Community health centres and community-based healthcare interventions

 - Affordable housing and shelter creation